flir-cx/flir-yocto-documentation/backup-connection.md

 Be aware of that any change to files/packages in the FLIR C5 exposes you to the **risk of losing contact** with the device, or even **make it unusable** (bricked).<br>
 <br>
 One obviuous risk is that USB may stop working.<br>
-Possibly only that the USB mode is changed - RNDIS not working anymore<br>.
+Possibly only that the USB mode is changed - RNDIS not working anymore.<br>
 Possibly that there is **NO USB at all (!)**<br>